eirrw/dotfiles/README.md

 ## Installation
 The dotfiles are managed by an Ansible playbook.
 Use `./install` to install.
 The script will soucre the included env file so that the installation evironment is set up as expected, then execute the playbook.
 A comma-separated list of Ansible tags can be passed to the script to limit or otherwise change what is installed.
+Use the environment variables `DOT_XORG` or `DOT_WAYLAND` to specify the desktop environment to install.

 ### Requirements
 - Fedora Linux